UpCloudLtd/terraform-provider-upcloud/website/docs/r/upcloud_server.html.markdown

 * `id` - The unique identifier for the storage
 * `tier` - The storage tier to use

-In addition to the arguments listed above, the following `network_interface` block attributes are exported:
+In addition to the arguments listed above, the following `network_interfaces` block attributes are exported:

 * `ip_address` - The assigned IP address.
 * `ip_address_floating` - `true` if a floating IP address is attached.